Scientific Name

 How to Grow and Care

 One reason that Uncarinas are not common in cultivation is that the seed does not germinate easily.
 Why this is, we do not know.
 Propagation by cuttings is not a substitute because they do not root easily either.
-In short: a difficult sort to propagate.
-But, once you have managed to get yourself one, it is relatively easy to grow.
+In short, a difficult sort to propagate.
+But once you have managed to get one, it is relatively easy to grow.

-Uncarinas need plenty of warmth and plenty of water in the growing season but keep them dry in the winter.
-They can grow up to 13 feet (4 m) in the wild, but do not expect that in your greenhouse or window sill.
-Uncarinas are tender and cannot endure temperatures below 35 2° F (2° C).
+Uncarinas need plenty of warmth and plenty of water in the growing season, but keep them dry in the winter.
+They can grow up to 13 feet (4 m) in the wild, but do not expect that in your greenhouse or windowsill.
+Uncarinas are tender and cannot endure temperatures below 35°F (2°C).
 If grown outdoors, they will probably grow back from roots if frozen.
 They are quite heat-tolerant.
 Uncarina needs rich, very well-drained potting soil.
 Use diluted fertilizer on young plants to speed up growth.

-Uncarina blooms easily, and it is a striking vision when covered with flowers.
+Uncarina blooms easily and is a striking sight when covered with flowers.
 The seed capsules feature small hooked harpoons.

 See more at How to Grow and Care for Uncarina.